Am I now ready to get registered?

-- Understood that I now have a quality management system (QMS) in place that will need to be managed until the next audit?
+- understood that I now have a quality management system in place that will need to be managed until the next audit?
 This means continuing to implement plans, complete registers etc. and, if required, adapt it as NDIS implements any changes or my business changes.

-- Understood that despite my best efforts, the auditor may still require me to make changes to improve my QMS after the audit?
+- understood that despite my best efforts, the auditor may still require me to make changes to improve my quality management system?